arcus-azure/arcus.webapi/docs/features/cloudevent/receive-cloudevents-job.md

 An Azure Service Bus Topic resource is required to receive CloudEvents on.
 CloudEvent messages on this Topic will be processed by a background job.

-The background job consists of a custom implementation of the `CloudEventBackgroundJob` which already takes care of topic subscription creation/deletion on start/stop of the job.
+You can write your own background job(s) by deriving from `CloudEventBackgroundJob` which already takes care of topic subscription creation/deletion on start/stop of the job.

 ## Usage